 4. You are hiring a PR firm solely to get into Pitchfork.

 Let me say this right now because I’m only going to say it once.
 Why would you give all your power (and money) away to one outlet who is known for giving snarky commentary on bands?
 Yes, they are one of the most influential outlets out there and can break an artist, but they also aren’t a one-way ticket to success.
 You should be hiring a music pr firm because you need someone who has trusted relationships, experience to run a successful campaign, and your best interest at heart with the know how to receive results representative of your band’s story, sound, and where you are in your career.

 5. You think your work ends when the campaign starts.

-6. You are spending your last dime on PR.
+6. You are spending your last dime on Music PR.

-I like to equate investing in a pr campaign to investing in the stock market.
-You do your best to pick the right stock that will give the best return, but at the end of the day there are no guarantees you will see a gain.
+I like to equate investing in a music pr campaign to investing in the stock market.
+You do your best to pick the right stock that will give the best return, but at the end of the day, there are no guarantees you will see a gain.
 In fact, you run the risk of a loss.
 The same is true of a pr campaign.
-Even with the best music, best story and best press list catered to the artist, there are no guarantees the media will like the music, have time to cover it or the space.
+Even with the best music, best story and best press list catered to the artist, there are no guarantees the media will like the music, have time or space to cover it.

 You have to ask yourself if you have the risk tolerance to go for it and see where it leads.
 If you do, then give it everything you have with the partnership of a great pr firm you really trust where you get the instantaneous click it’s the right company for you.